aswild/the_silver_searcher/doc/ag.1.md

   * `-i --ignore-case`:
     Match case-insensitively.

+  * `-j --just-filename`:
+    Search only the file name, not the full path, when using a file search regex (such as with -g or -G).

   * `-l --files-with-matches`:
     Only print the names of files containing matches, not the matching lines.
 An empty query will print all files that would be searched.